-Click here to read more about Glenridding Public Hall
+Click here to read more about Glenridding Village Hall

 Patterdale School & Nursery

 All the catering at the Playing Fields is provided by the Patterdale School Support, the School is a stone’s throw away from the race start & finish and has fewer than 30 pupils.
 Each year the School Support Group needs to raise over £10,000 to help ensure the survival of the school.
-Last year the school raised over £2000 from the refreshments which makes a huge difference to the school funds, so please eat & drink generously it’s all in aid of a good cause!
+The 2018 race raised over £1800 from the refreshments which makes a huge difference to the school funds, so please eat & drink generously it’s all in aid of a good cause!

 We have made several donations to the School over the years when we have surplus race funds left over, we are a not-for-profit race and donate back any extra funds that we end up with.
-In 2017 we donated £250 to the School and also £250 to the Nursery that is based in the same location.
+In 2018 we were able to make an additional donation of £250 to School funds.

 If anybody would like to make a separate donation to the school, we know all funds are gratefully received and you can get in touch with them via their website: